WTTJ/wk-api-docs/source/index.html.md

 <a href="https://www.welcomekit.co/" target="_blank">Welcome Kit</a> provides you a powerful API which gives you full control over most of your recruiting data.

-For now, the WelcomeKit API can be used to:
+For now, the Welcome Kit API can be used to:

+* Get all your candidates for a given job
+* Create candidates for a given job
 * Create and update jobs for a given organization
-* Create candidates for a given job
+* Configure your organization (departments / offices / etc.)

 <strong>In order to use the following endpoints, you will have to request an authentication token at <code>support@welcomekit.co</code>.</strong>

 Also, feel free to leave feedback, issues or features requests on the associated <a href="https://github.com/WelcomeToTheJungle/wk-api-docs" target="_blank">GitHub repository</a>!

-# Authentication
+# Authentication & Scopes

 > Example: